makelinux/linkedin_client/README.md

 * Prints group posts titles
 * Verbose mode prints json raw data
 * Accepts new members and approves post to administrated groups
+* Has no limitation of api.linkedin.com
+* potentially can do everything that you can do via web